Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it compares two named shapes by geometry metrics (volume delta, bbox delta, topology delta, center offset), using specific verbs and resources.
-This distinguishes it from sibling tools like 'clearance' or 'interference'.
+The description clearly states the tool compares two named shapes and lists specific metrics (volume delta, bbox delta, topology delta, center offset).
+It distinguishes itself from siblings like 'clearance' or 'interference' by focusing on full geometry comparison.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.